The heat flow for Kahler fibrations

 And we can prove the global existence of (5), (6).
 Now we can state our main theorem as follows: \begin{theorem} Assume that both the base manifold $X$ and the fiber $M$ of the fiber bundle $\mathcal{F}=P\times_{G}M\rightarrow X$ are compact K$\ddot{\textmd{a}}$hler manifolds (K$\ddot{\textmd{a}}$hler fibration), where $M$ supports a Hamiltonian $G$-group action, and $P$ is a holomorphic G-principal bundle over $X$.
 Let $H_{0}$ be a Hermitian metric on $P$, $A_{0}$ the canonical connection with respect to $H_{0}$, $u_{0}$ a holomorphic section of the fiber bundle $P\times_{G}M$, i.e. ${\bar \partial}_{A_{0}}u_{0}=0$.
 Then Yang-Mills-Higgs heat flow

-exists an unique global smooth solution $(A, u)$ in $X\times [0, +\infty)$ with initial value \end{theorem} For the proof of theorem, we follow Donaldson's approach [6, 8] to consider a flow of gauge transformation which is equivalent to (5),(6):
+admits a unique global smooth solution $(A, u)$ in $X\times [0, +\infty)$ with initial value \end{theorem} For the proof of theorem, we follow Donaldson's approach [6, 8] to consider a flow of gauge transformation which is equivalent to (5),(6):

 with $h(0)=I$.
 After that, we introduce the generalized K$\ddot{\textmd{a}}$hler identities and then prove some fundamental lemmas.
 Then modifying the idea of Donaldson, we obtain a local and global existence of the unique solution to (7) with initial value $h(0)=I$.
 Next we recall the definition of $c$-stability of [14].
-Then by studying the limiting behavior of the heat flow as $t\rightarrow\infty$, we can prove the key inequality [14, lemma 6.1] which is critical to the proof of the sufficiency part of Hitchin-Kobayashi correspondence theorem as follows: \begin{theorem}([14]) Let $(A, u)\in \mathcal{A}^{1,1}\times \mathcal{L}$ be a simple pair, and assume that $(A, u)$ is c-stable, then there exist positive constants $C_{1}, C_{2}$ such that for any $s\in {Met}^{p}_{2,B}$, one has
+Then by studying the limiting behavior of the heat flow as $t\rightarrow\infty$, we can prove the key inequality [14, lemma 6.1] which is critical to the proof of the sufficiency part of Hitchin-Kobayashi correspondence theorem as follows: \begin{theorem}([14]) Let $(A, u)\in \mathcal{A}^{1,1}\times \mathcal{L}$ be a simple pair, and assume that $(A, u)$ is c-stable, then there exists positive constants $C_{1}, C_{2}$ such that for any $s\in {Met}^{p}_{2,B}$, one has

 where the definitions of ${Met}^{p}_{2,B}$ and $\Psi^{c}$ can be seen in section 4. \end{theorem} This paper is organized as follows.
 In section 2, we define Yang-Mills-Higgs functional and strictly deduce its Euler-Lagrange equations.
 In section 3, we study the heat flow of Yang-Mills-Higgs functional and prove Theorem 1.1.
 As an application, we give another proof of Theorem 1.2 using the heat flow technique.